scottfalbo/portfolio/README.md

             <img src="https://github.com/scottfalbo/shared-readme-assets/blob/main/assets/azureBlob.png?raw=true" height=40>
         </td>
         <td>
-            The website is deployed on Azure.
-It using AzureSQL for the database, an Azure Key Vault for storing keys and other secret data, and an Azure Storage Blob for storing uploaded images.
+            The website is deployed on Azure, using AzureSQL for the database, an Azure Key Vault for storing keys and other secret data, and an Azure Storage Blob for storing uploaded images.
         </td>
     </tr>
     <tr>